jcbalcita/cordcutter-search/README.md

 ### Search results

 Results of the search are displayed in a new tab.
-Each item in the list is an "<li>" element with an `onclick` function that fires off an API call to retreive information on that particular show.
+Each item in the list is an `<li>` element with an `onclick` function that fires off an API call to retreive information on that particular show.

 ![alt text](http://res.cloudinary.com/jcbalcita/image/upload/v1480654395/Screen_Shot_2016-12-01_at_20.52.26_hgjapp.png)